 • Air freshener.
 See soap.

-• Dental floss and dental floss picks Dental Floss Pick_web2are washed and sterilized with rubbing alcohol by many people.
+• Dental floss and dental floss picks are washed and sterilized with rubbing alcohol by many people.
 Is that any different than reusing the same toothbrushes daily?

 • Dumps.
 Take a few things to the dump and see what your creative mind can bring home.